apache/hudi/docs/configurations.md

 Property: `hoodie.bloom.index.use.caching` <br/>
 <span style="color:grey">Only applies if index type is BLOOM. <br/> When true, the input RDD will cached to speed up index lookup by reducing IO for computing parallelism or affected partitions</span>

+##### bloomIndexTreebasedFilter(useTreeFilter = true) {#bloomIndexTreebasedFilter}
+Property: `hoodie.bloom.index.use.treebased.filter` <br/>
+<span style="color:grey">Only applies if index type is BLOOM. <br/> When true, interval tree based file pruning optimization is enabled.
+This mode speeds-up file-pruning based on key ranges when compared with the brute-force mode</span>

+##### bloomIndexBucketizedChecking(bucketizedChecking = true) {#bloomIndexBucketizedChecking}
+Property: `hoodie.bloom.index.bucketized.checking` <br/>
+<span style="color:grey">Only applies if index type is BLOOM. <br/> When true, bucketized bloom filtering is enabled.
+This reduces skew seen in sort based bloom index lookup</span>

+##### bloomIndexKeysPerBucket(keysPerBucket = 10000000) {#bloomIndexKeysPerBucket}
+Property: `hoodie.bloom.index.keys.per.bucket` <br/>
+<span style="color:grey">Only applies if bloomIndexBucketizedChecking is enabled and index type is bloom. <br/> This configuration controls the "bucket" size which tracks the number of record-key checks made against a single file and is the unit of work allocated to each partition performing bloom filter lookup.
+A higher value would amortize the fixed cost of reading a bloom filter to memory. </span>

 ##### bloomIndexParallelism(0) {#bloomIndexParallelism}
 Property: `hoodie.bloom.index.parallelism` <br/>
 <span style="color:grey">Only applies if index type is BLOOM. <br/> This is the amount of parallelism for index lookup, which involves a Spark Shuffle.
 By default, this is auto computed based on input workload characteristics</span>

 ##### hbaseZkQuorum(zkString) [Required] {#hbaseZkQuorum}
 Property: `hoodie.index.hbase.zkquorum` <br/>
-<span style="color:grey">Only application if index type is HBASE.
+<span style="color:grey">Only applies if index type is HBASE.
 HBase ZK Quorum url to connect to.</span>

 ##### hbaseZkPort(port) [Required] {#hbaseZkPort}
 Property: `hoodie.index.hbase.zkport` <br/>
-<span style="color:grey">Only application if index type is HBASE.
+<span style="color:grey">Only applies if index type is HBASE.
 HBase ZK Quorum port to connect to.</span>

+##### hbaseZkZnodeParent(zkZnodeParent)  [Required] {#hbaseTableName}
+Property: `hoodie.index.hbase.zknode.path` <br/>
+<span style="color:grey">Only applies if index type is HBASE.
+This is the root znode that will contain all the znodes created/used by HBase.</span>

 ##### hbaseTableName(tableName)  [Required] {#hbaseTableName}
 Property: `hoodie.index.hbase.table` <br/>
-<span style="color:grey">Only application if index type is HBASE.
+<span style="color:grey">Only applies if index type is HBASE.
 HBase Table name to use as the index.
 Hudi stores the row_key and [partition_path, fileID, commitTime] mapping in the table.</span>

 #### Storage configs